 RECITALS

-A. Buyer and Seller desire that Seller shalldesign, construct, own, maintain and operate the Facility (as hereinafter defined), and that Seller sell to Buyer capacity and electric energy from such facility; provided, however, that Seller shall have the right to supply energy to Buyer from sources other than the Facility.
+A. Buyer and Seller desire that Seller shall sell to Buyer capacity and electric energy from the Facility or from sources other than the Facility.

 B. The Parties desire to set forth herein the terms and conditions of their understanding concerning the foregoing matters.